 In exceptional circumstances an applicant who doesn’t meet the requirements above but who has an appropriate combination of academic and professional experience, may be considered for admission.
 Contact the programme administrator: email@example.com

-You can choose papers related to your area of interest:
+You can choose courses related to your area of interest:

 Classes are led by applied and sociolinguists who are national and international leaders in their areas of expertise.
-You should discuss your paper choice and study sequence with the programme leader before enrolling in papers.
+You should discuss your course choice and study sequence with the programme leader before enrolling in courses.

-You need to complete 60 points from papers before you start your thesis (or 120 points if you choose the 60-point dissertation).
+You need to complete 60 points from courses before you start your thesis (or 120 points if you choose the 60-point dissertation).

 With the growth of linguistic and cultural diversity, there’s an urgent demand for graduates who can analyse and apply their advanced professional practice and research to our changed societal conditions.

 An advanced understanding of multilingualism and intercultural communication is required in many fields, including:

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.